Small Wood Stove Buyer's Guide

 These measurements are the clearances.
 If you don't have room for the clearances, your manual will tell you what you can do to reduce the clearance space.
 Usually, it involves installing some heat shields like sheet metal or a masonry wall.
 You can check what the clearances are by looking at the manual for the appliance on its item page.
 For example; this is the manual for the small wood-burning Drolet Pyropak stove (Go to page 4).

-Now you know these terms and you will be ahead of the game when researching not only wood stoves but any heating appliance.
+Now you know these terms and will be ahead of the game when researching wood stoves or any heating appliance.

 Who Makes the Best Small Stoves?